jordansissel/sysadvent/2011/03/article.md

 to expose deployment functionality outside the operations team while hiding the necessary complexities of the infrastructure.
 This allows ops to share its permissions and skills by putting those in code and exposing it in the web browser.
-Because of this, deployments no long require the full attention of the operations team, development doesn't block on operations, and no one is used as a human keyboard.
+Because of this, deployments no longer require the full attention of the operations team, development doesn't block on operations, and no one is used as a human keyboard.

 Definitely a brilliant win-win situation for everyone.